 From that one amazing find has sprung all manner of delicious, soul-warming dinners, including today’s recipe.

 Pepper-heavy, this stew contains both fresh peppers — a sweet bell and a hot Hungarian red wax — and a healthy dose of paprika.
-(Paprika spice is made from peppers and chilies, which are picked from the fields, hung to dried and then ground into powder.)
+(Paprika spice is made from pimenton peppers that are picked from the fields, hung to dry and then ground into powder.)

 Dried porcini mushrooms and a whopping two onions (large, please) round out the savory team.
 Don’t be concerned about the onions: this stew is braised for nearly two hours, during which the onions will sweeten slightly and break down in the liquids.